MarkNenadov/kYNAB/README.md

 ### Getting Started

-In order to begin, you must get a Personal Access Token from YNAB and then put it into personal_access_token.yaml.
+In order to begin, you must get a Personal Access Token from YNAB and then put it into config yaml (in the personal_access_token property)